Darwin-River/Ex-Machinis/README.md

 ## Our Awesome Sponsors

 This game relies on our [generous Patreon sponsors](https://patreon.com/exmachinis) for feedback, encouragement, and support.
 We wouldn't be here without them!

+## FORTH Defined

+The [embed.fth file](https://github.com/Darwin-River/Ex-Machinis/blob/develop/game-engine/src/embed/embed.fth) creates the entire FORTH archetecture that is used by Ex Machinis spacecraft.
+It is a useful resource for understanding how each of the pre-loaded words function.